fpdf-easytable/fpdf-easytable/README.md

 # Manual Install

-Download the EasyTable class and FPDF class and put the contents in a directory in your project structure along with .
+Download the EasyTable class and FPDF class and put the contents in a directory in your project structure.
 Be sure you are using [FPDF 1.81](http://www.fpdf.org).

 # Quick Start